carokrny/e-commerce/README.md

 - Shopping routes that allow shoppers to browse by category or search for products
 - Persistent carts that consolidate when user logs-in/registers so shopping data is not lost
 #### User Accounts
+- Users can create an account to save shopping session and view information about their orders
 - Allow users to store addresses and payment methods, and set a primary address and primary payment method
-- Users can view information about their orders
 #### Fully-Built Checkout Flow
 - User can use saved payment methods and addresses, or enter new ones at checkout
-- Checkout route that provides a review page before placing order
+- Checkout route provides a review page before placing order
 - Payment processing with Stripe API
 #### Security
 - Custom hashing function for passwords using bcrypt and a salt
-- Custom RSA authentication middleware using secure JWTs
+- Custom RSA authentication middleware using secure JWT Bearer Tokens to protect against CSRF
 - Custom data sanitizer and validation for protection against XSS attacks
 - Parameterized queries to protect against SQL injection
 #### Testing